HusseinReda97pro/soical_user_authentication/README.md

 you can use this package for
 login user using Facebook
 login user Using Google
+logout user from facebook
-Logout user
+logout user from google

 store current user in provider (State management if you use it)

-In this Package there is three level of abstraction:
+#In this Package, there are two ways to use it:

 1. You can use Ui Widgets: